lifeclips/blog/_posts/2020-03-27-when-we-are-old.md

 I don't know how long it took, but we didn't reunite after all.
 God knows where you are, and the wind will carry my thoughts to you.

-*From a rambling thought on the way home during my high school.*
+*From a rambling thought on the way home during a random afternoon from my high school time.*